kyramhil/NWEA-Fall-SQL-Analyasis/README.md

 - Which class has the largest number of students above the 80th percentile?

-## Eample Queries
+## Example Queries
-''' SQL
+''' sql
--- At risk students (below 40th Perncetnile)
+-- At-risk students (below 40th percentile)
 SELECT DISTINCT student_block, COUNT(DISTINCT student_id) AS below_proficient
 FROM nwea_scores
 WHERE percentile BETWEEN 1 AND 40